-Editor's note: This is the first story of a four-part series from The Asahi Shimbun GLOBE on the present and future of kimono.
+Editor's note: This is the first story of a three-part series from The Asahi Shimbun GLOBE on current issues facing tuna fishing in Japan.

 The Japanese archipelago lies opposite Eurasia, a huge region now morphing into one integrated economic sphere.
 How should Japan deal with this New Continentalism?